Medical Device Clinical Evaluation Report Writing Capabilities

 Clinical Evaluation Report For Medical Devices

-Steps to create a good Clinical Evaluation Report
+How to create a good Medical Device CER?

-♦ The clinical evaluation report must be objective, no matter the data is positive or negative.
+• The medical device CER must be objective, regardless of whether the data is positive or negative

-♦ CER should be thorough enough to build confidence among NB reviewers and subject experts.
+• MDR CER Report should be thorough enough to build confidence among NB reviewers and subject experts

-♦ CER of established devices can rely on existing market data, whereas novel devices data similar and equivalent devices.
+• The CER for established devices can rely on existing market data, whereas novel devices require data from similar and equivalent devices.

-Scope of the clinical evaluation should include the identification of devices covered by this clinical evaluation report, products, models, sizes, software versions, accessories, whether it is on the market, since when, in what regions, history of the device, in case of update in the plan including date of past modifications with reasons and description, sales volumes, changes since the last report, identification of the sections of the CER that are concerned with the new information and have been modified should be mentioned.
+The scope of the clinical evaluation should include the identification of devices covered by this CER, products, models, sizes, software versions, accessories, whether it is on the market, since when, in what regions, history of the device, in case of an update in the plan, including date of past modifications with reasons and description, sales volumes, changes since the last report, and identification of the sections of the CER that are concerned with the new information and have been modified should be mentioned.

 To plan a sound method for identifying, collecting, and analyzing the clinical data with the proper schedule and clinical evaluation team.
 Also, to develop the scope of the clinical evaluation to be conducted on the medical device.